StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 ##### lake_pk_compaction_max_input_rowsets

-- Default: 1000
+- Default: 500
 - Type: Int
 - Unit: -
 - Is mutable: Yes
 - Description: The maximum number of input rowsets allowed in a Primary Key table compaction task in a shared-data cluster.
-Since v3.2.4 and v3.1.10, the default value of this parameter is changed from `5` to `1000`.
+The default value of this parameter is changed from `5` to `1000` since v3.2.4 and v3.1.10, and to `500` since v3.3.1 and v3.2.9.
 After the Sized-tiered Compaction policy is enabled for Primary Key tables (by setting `enable_pk_size_tiered_compaction_strategy` to `true`), StarRocks does not need to limit the number of rowsets for each compaction to reduce write amplification.
 Therefore, the default value of this parameter is increased.
 - Introduced in: v3.1.8, v3.2.3

 <!--